 Webhooks are one way that apps can send automated messages or information to other apps.
 It's how Twilio routes SMS and phone calls to your number, how WooCommerce can notify you about new orders in Slack, MailChimp uses a webhook to signup users from your website to your newsletter.

 They're a simple way your online accounts can interact with each other and get notified automatically when an event occurs.
 In many cases, you'll need to know how to use webhooks if you want to push data from one app to another.
-Webhooks makes real-time very simple.
+Webhooks make real-time very simple.

 What is an API, exactly?

-API is not event-based they are request based.
-Whenever we submit a form or make a post a comment on twitter or any social platforms, we're sending data from the client-side to the server down to the database.
+API is not event-based they are request-based.
+Whenever we submit a form or make a post or a comment on Twitter or any social platform, we're sending data from the client-side to the server down to the database.
 API’s are triggered by requests, whether you’re sending data or you are requesting data.

 You could have an API that Creates, Reads, Updates, or Deletes data based on a request.
-For Api’s, request begets a response.
+For Api’s, the request begets a response.

 Although real-time is possible with API, it requires an extra configuration, which then makes webhooks the most suitable mechanism for real-time information.

 When to Use Webhooks

-Webhooks usually acts as a messenger for smaller data.
+Webhooks usually act as a messenger for smaller data.
 It helps to send and extract real-time updates.

 One of the most suitable scenarios for using a webhook is when your app or platform requires a real-time feature and you don’t want to use an API, because you don’t want to get entangled with the setups and waste resources in the process.
 In such instances, a webhook framework will be most beneficial.